wendywarren/ac-type/_assignment6/index.md

 - Build month pages with styles
 - Research topics for display pages
     - present three possible themes for approval
-- Build a 3 mockups of accepted theme
+- Build 3 mockups of accepted theme
+- Build out document
+    -  Revisions
+- Production preparation for delivery to print
--
+- Delivery to print